bhavyaab/wheatlessinv2/README.md

 Example: https://wheatlessinv2.herokuapp.com/api/signin

+Required Data:

-Required Data: Authorization header, Provide username and password as JSON
+Authorization header: username and password as JSON.

-This route will require an authorization header that needs to include the username:password of the specific user to be authenticated.
+This route will require an authorization header that needs to include the a username and password of the specific user to be authenticated.
 Signing in will return a brand new token that will be used for future user ID reference.

 Example request:
 ```
 http GET wheatlessinv2.herokuapp.com/api/signin --auth='test-user:test-pwd'